jonathanvx/mysql_perf_audit/README.md

 Keep an eye on the space available on the directory where the slow log is on and make sure that it is in no way going to reach the space limit - otherwise, your MySQL server may crash.

 After 6-12 hours or until your slow log is of 1Gb of size, stop the recording by setting the long_query_time back to what it was before and min_examined_row_limit as well.

+If not already, consider creating a directory for this script, as it will create a lot of text files.

 Then run ```./digest.sh /path/your/slow.log``` and wait for it to complete.